 Anna Evans gained her Master of Fine Arts from Bennington College.
 Her poems have appeared in the Harvard Review, The Atlanta Review, Rattle and 32 Poems.
 She has been nominated five times for a Pushcart Prize and was a finalist for both the 2005 and 2007 Howard Nemerov sonnet award, and for the 2007 Willis Barnstone Translation Award.
 Anna is also the Editor of The Raintown Review and of the formal poetry e-zine Barefoot Muse.

 Katelynn Kilcommons is a local artist that graduated from the University of the Arts with a bachelor’s degree of Fine Arts in Illustration.
-She continued her studies and earning a teaching certification in K-12 ARt.
-For the past few years, Katelynn has been teaching in various educational environments.
+For the past few years, after earning her teaching certification in K-12 Art, Katelynn has been teaching in various educational environments.
 On the weekends, she can be found face painting at local events.
 She has also started a company called Hues that focuses on teaching art within the comfort of people’s homes.
 Katelynn has been working freelance and her art will be featured in the “If Picasso” series this coming year.

-Lori Langsner – a resident of West Windsor, has recently retired after a rewarding career in arts education in the NYC Public Schools.
+A resident of West Windsor, Lori Langsner has recently retired after a rewarding career in arts education in the NYC Public Schools.
 Lori has an MA in Special Education from Brooklyn College, a BA in Art Education from Queens College, and has continued her studies at the Art Students League, Princeton Arts Council, and Mercer County Community College.

 Lori’s paintings were recently on view at Princeton Arts Council, and have been included in exhibitions at Mercer County Community College, Mercer County Library, and Prallsville Mills.
 Lori has been not only a classroom practitioner but is currently a facilitator of a learning community of other visual arts teachers around best practices and teacher effectiveness in the arts program at www.Startchr.nyc.